-The benefits your body receives from exercise (whether considering the gains in muscle mass or endurance) respond to the stress received during a workout.
+The benefits your body receives from exercise (considering the gains in muscle mass or endurance) respond to the stress received during a workout.
 Your body kind of says to itself:

 ‘Oh, I’m facing some stress; let me make some changes to the physiology that will ensure that I am better equipped to handle this stress in the future.’

 The response includes making you stronger than your gym program aims to increase.